Skip to content

 Special Education Teachers, Kindergarten and Elementary School typically requires bachelor's degree.
 Teaching Assistants, Except Postsecondary requires bachelor's degree.
 Education requirements vary by employer and state licensing board.

-District of Columbia is the top-paying state for Special Education Teachers, Kindergarten and Elementary Schools at $97,910/year, per BLS OEWS May 2025.
+District of Columbia is the top-paying state for Special Education Teachers, Kindergarten and Elementary School at $97,910/year, per BLS OEWS May 2025.
 Major metro areas within that state typically pay even more than the state average.

 How does Special Education Teachers, Kindergarten and Elementary School vs. Teaching Assistants, Except Postsecondary pay differ by state?